Phase 4

 - Patients in active treatment of depression who are already on antidepressants, psychotherapy, or both.

-Data sourced from ClinicalTrials.gov (NCT03688100).
+Data sourced from ClinicalTrials.gov (NCT03688100) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.